xxks-kkk/shuati/README.md

 ## Usage

+The repo contains a mixture of different programming languages.
+To build and test solutions written in specific language, follow steps below:

+### C, C++

 To build all C, C++ solutions, run

 ``` shell
 $ mkdir -p build && cd build && cmake .. && make -j4
 ```

+### Java

 To build Java solutions, find `Makefile` inside the directory that program resides, and run `make`

+### Rust

-To build all Rust solutions, run
+To test all Rust solutions, run

 ``` shell
 $ cd rust